CiscoTestAutomation/getting-started/source/quickstart/manageconnections.rst

 -------------------------------------
 Because the |library| is based on Python, an object-oriented programming language, it uses an :term:`object` to represent your testbed topology, and another object to represent a device.
 You connect to a device by specifying the device object name.

-#. :ref:`manageconnections-setup-testbed` file that contains your device details.
+#.
+Set up a testbed YAML file that contains your device details.
 #.
 Use the |library| to create the testbed and device objects.
 #.
 Tell the |library| which device to connect to.
 #.
 Connect and run commands.